-If you suspect someone of being under the influence, you must report it immediately to your manager, Occupational Health, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+If you suspect someone of being under the influence, you must report it immediately to your manager, Occupational Health, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 Colleagues or co-workers telling you they may have an alcohol or drugs problem.